raphaelmansuy/digital_palace/README.md

 ## Mac App

 - [Enchanted](https://github.com/AugustDev/enchanted) Enchanted is iOS and macOS app for chatting with private self hosted language models such as Llama2, Mistral or Vicuna using Ollama.
+- [BoltAI](https://boltai.com/docs) BoltAI is a beautiful and powerful AI chat app for Mac.
+It integrates ChatGPT and other large language models (LLMs) deeply into your workflows so you don’t have to go back and forth with the ChatGPT web UI.

 ## Serving LLMS